Published On: Feb 13 2013 11:55:37 PM ESTUpdated On: Feb 14 2015 02:00:00 AM EST

 1944: Journalist Carl Bernstein, who with his fellow Washington Post reporter Bob Woodward did the majority of the most important news reporting on the Watergate scandal, is born in Washington, D.C.

-1942: Politician and media mogul Michael Bloomberg, the mayor of New York City from 2002 through 2012, is born in Boston, Mass.
-With a net worth of $25 billion as of 2012, he also ranks as one of the richest people in the United States.
+1942: Politician and media mogul Michael Bloomberg, the mayor of New York City from 2002 through 2012, is born in Boston, Massachusetts.
+With a net worth of $37.2 billion as of 2015, he also ranks as one of the richest people in the United States.

-1934: Actress Florence Henderson, best known for her role of Carol Brady on the sitcom "The Brady Bunch," is born in Dale, Ind.
+1934: Actress Florence Henderson, best known for her role of Carol Brady on the sitcom "The Brady Bunch," is born in Dale, Indiana.

 1929: Actor Vic Morrow, known for his starring role in the 1960s TV series "Combat!" and for roles in movies such as "Dirty Mary, Crazy Larry," "The California Kid" and "The Bad News Bears," is born in New York City.
 Morrow is also remembered for his tragic death, dying with two child actors when a stunt helicopter crashed on them during the filming of "Twilight Zone: The Movie" in 1982.

-1929: In what's termed the "Saint Valentine's Day Massacre," seven people, six of them gangster rivals of Al Capone's gang, are murdered in Chicago, Ill.
+1929: In what's termed the "Saint Valentine's Day Massacre," seven people, six of them gangster rivals of Al Capone's gang, are murdered in Chicago.

 1924: The Computing-Tabulating-Recording Company changes its name to International Business Machines Corporation (IBM).

 1920: The League of Women Voters is founded in Chicago during the last meeting of the National American Woman Suffrage Association about six months before the 19th Amendment to the United States Constitution gives women the right to vote.
 Today, the advocacy group operates one of the largest and longest running non-partisan voter registration efforts in the nation and local chapters often sponsor candidate debates.